theupdateframework/taps/candidate-tuf-versions.md

 looking for the directory with the largest version number.
 * If the latest version on the repository is equal to that of the client, it will use this directory to download metadata.
-* If the latest version pre-dates the client spec version, it may call functions from a previous client version to download the metadata.
+* If the latest version pre-dates the client specification version, it may call functions from a previous client version to download the metadata.
 The client may support as many or as few versions as desired for the application.
-If the previous version is not available, the client shall report that an update can not be performed due to an old spec version on the repository.
+If the previous version is not available, the client shall report that an update can not be performed due to an old specification version on the repository.
-* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version, and then perform the update with the directory that corresponds with the latest client spec version, if available.
+* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version, and then perform the update with the directory that corresponds with the latest client specification version, if available.
 If no such directory exists, the client terminates the update.

 Once the supported directory is determined, the client shall attempt the update using the metadata in this directory.

-For example, if a client has a spec version of 3.5 and a repository has directories for 2.0.0, 3.0.0, and 4.0.0, the client will report that spec version 4.0 is available, then download metadata from 3.0.0.
+For example, if a client has a specification version of 3.5 and a repository has directories for 2.0.0, 3.0.0, and 4.0.0, the client will report that spec version 4.x is available, then download metadata from the 3.0.0 directory.
 This reporting is up to the discretion of an implementer, but it should be used to encourage updating the client to the most recent specification version.